Maya Higa

-Maya Elaine Higa (born May 24, 1998) is an American conservationist, falconer, wildlife rehabilitator, Twitch streamer, and YouTuber.
-She is the founder of Alveus Sanctuary, a non-profit exotic animal sanctuary and virtual education center based in Austin, Texas.
+Maya Elaine Higa (born May 24, 1998) is an American conservationist, wildlife educator, Twitch streamer, and YouTuber.
+She is the founder of Alveus Sanctuary, a non-profit wildlife sanctuary and virtual education center based in Austin, Texas.

-Higa started streaming in 2019 and gained popularity for her content related to animals, conservation, and education.
+Higa started streaming on Twitch in 2019 and gained popularity for her content related to animals, conservation, and education.
+She has been recognized for integrating livestreaming with wildlife conservation and educational outreach.
 In 2021, she held a 21-hour charity stream that raised over $500,000 to establish her non-profit exotic animal sanctuary and virtual education center, Alveus Sanctuary.

-Higa has also collaborated with various conservation organizations, such as the American Eagle Foundation and Whale and Dolphin Conservation.
-As of July 2025, she has over 881,000 followers on Twitch and 1.02 million subscribers on YouTube.
+Through her livestreams, Higa had raised more than US$7.5 million for conservation causes by 2026.
+In 2025, she won the League of Their Own award at the 2025 Streamer Awards, and in 2026 she became the first Twitch streamer to deliver a TED Talk at TED2026.
+As of May 2026, she has over one million followers on Twitch and 1.16 million subscribers on YouTube.